*Home > Questions & Answers

 were introduced?
 Q14 - I'm an 'informavore' - I use the Internet for collecting information but haven't felt the need to register my own domain name and possibly never will.
 How do more domain names rock my world?
 A14 - The major advantage is that by eliminating the artificial scarcity of domain names, more information should become available from more sources.

-applications that can co-exist.
+Q15 - Are Multiplexed Names built on the same software as Internationalized Domain Names?
+A15 - No, IDN software isn't involved.
+Both are browser applications that can co-exist.
 Q16 - What business aspects apply to Multiplexed Names.
-A16 - In early October, sedo.com/us listed a number of 'premium' domains for sale at prices ranging from $200 to $900,000.
+A16 - In late August, 2022, sedo.com/us listed a number of 'premium' domains for 'buy now' prices ranging from $700 to $15,000,000.
 These domains names were originally registered for about $12 each.
-On March 31 last year another aftermarket site advertised 34 'featured' domains costing between $20,000 and $1,000,000, with an average price of $193,370, and 'showcase' domains topping out at 15,000,000 EUR (over $16.585 million).
+Last year another aftermarket site advertised 34 'featured' domains costing between $20,000 and $1,000,000, with an average price of $193,370, and 'showcase' domains topping out at 15,000,000 EUR (nearly the same in USD).
 They ask: "Do you own more than 1,000 high-value domains?"
 No business uses 1,000 domain names.
 Parked domains generate registration income for ICANN while driving up costs in the secondary name market and depriving new users of domain names through artificial scarcity.
 If

 you could find an appropriate name to buy for $2,000 on the